 SDF 6 - This activity was a research trip to Australia and New Zealand for 25 days.
 This research trip involved visiting national and other archives, interviewing survivors, and viewing museum exhibitions and memorials.
 I was also invited to give two talks while on my trip, one was at The Holocaust Centre of New Zealand on 3rd May 2017 and the second was at the Jewish Holocaust Centre in Melbourne on 10th May 2017.
 I visited Auckland, Wellington, Sydney, Melbourne, and Adelaide altogether.

-RTSG - This application is to attend a 4 day conference from 13th-16th December in Copenhagen entitled the 2nd annual conference of the Memory Studies Association.
-This conference is the predominant conference in my field of study and it is also an international conference.
-I will be presenting a paper on the topic of my PhD and it is also a rare opportunity to get feedback on my developing ideas from the world’s leading memory scholars, such as Marianne Hirsch, Michael Rothberg and Aleida Assmann.
-Discussing my thesis with these and other experts will provide an invaluable inspiration.
+RTSG - This application was to attend a 4 day conference from 13th-16th December in Copenhagen entitled the 2nd annual conference of the Memory Studies Association.
+This conference was the predominant conference in my field of study and it was also an international conference.
+I presented a paper on the topic of my PhD and it was also a rare opportunity to get feedback on my developing ideas from the world’s leading memory scholars, such as Marianne Hirsch, Michael Rothberg and Aleida Assmann.
+Discussing my thesis with these and other experts provided an invaluable inspiration.

 CDF 1 (Lead) - Debates in contemporary memory studies was designed for the purpose of discussing regional, national, and international memories of the Holocaust.
 This CDF consists of 5 seminars and a one day workshop held at NTU.